Blosc/c-blosc2/doc/reference/index.rst

-Having said that, the C-Blosc2 API gives you much more functionality, like 64-bit data containers, more filters, more support for vector instructions, support for accelerated versions of some codecs in Intel's IPP (like LZ4), the ability to work with data either in-memory or on-disk (frames) or attach metainfo to your datasets (metalayers).
+Having said that, the C-Blosc2 API gives you much more functionality, like 64-bit data containers, more filters, more support for vector instructions, the ability to work with data either in-memory or on-disk (frames) or attach metainfo to your datasets (metalayers).